c-schubert/OpenFOAM--MHD--VoF-Solver-Collection/libs/eof/elmer_mr_solver/README.md

 modifiy - SOLVER.KEYWORDS in /opt/elmerfem/elmer-mpi-install/share/elmersolver/lib

-addiational entries are:
+additional entries are:

 $ for(i=1:nexp) "Solver:Integer: 'Body " i2str(i) " Use Target Variable'"
 Solver:Integer:     'Bodies'

-There seems to be some identical fuctionallity also introduced in development branch of the EOF library, but I have not tested it by now.
+There seems to be some identical functionality also introduced in development branch of the EOF library, but I have not tested it by now.

 https://github.com/jvencels/EOF-Library/tree/devel